Echo Hills, Colorado

 Echo Hills is an unincorporated community and a census-designated place (CDP) located in and governed by Clear Creek County, Colorado, United States.
 The population was 313 at the 2020 census.
-The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
+The CDP is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area.
 The Evergreen post office (Zip Code 80439) serves the area.

 Geography

 The Echo Hills CDP has an area of 1.472 km2, all land.

 Demographics

 The United States Census Bureau defined the Echo Hills CDP for the United States Census 2020.